Amr-Khaled-Ahmed/FCAI-Cairo-University-Photoshop-Application/README.md

 - Magenta filter
 - Blur the image
 - Sunny filter
-- Upload a new photo
-- Save the image

 ## Program Features
 - The program starts with a welcome message, then asks the user to enter the name of the image they want to upload.